REEXXL1Rafat/SATARK-AUTO-SCANNER/README.md

 > **"You cannot arrest a million farmers for doing the math of survival.
 A ban is just a piece of paper against a wall of fire.
 If the economics force them to burn, we don't need police—we need a better equation."**

 ## 📖 The Research Thesis
-This repository houses the computational engine for a multidimensional socio-economic study on the **Stubble Burning Crisis** in North India.
+This repository houses the computational engine for a multidimensional socio-economic study on the **Stubble Burning Crisis** in  India.

 Current policy treats agricultural fire as a criminal act.
 My research argues it is an **economic inevitability**.
 By combining high-frequency satellite telemetry with ground-level anthropological interviews, this project aims to quantify the "Time-Cost Squeeze" that forces farmers to burn, while measuring the exact ecological debt incurred per acre.